PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-18 05:45:46
+Last updated: 2024-04-18 05:46:20
-Random Quote: "How do you take your tea?"
-Ted: "Well, normally right back to the counter because there's been a terrible mistake." - Jim Hopper
+Random Quote: Anything sounds weird, if you say it a  undred times.
+Bowl.
+Bowl.
+Bowl... - Ted Mosby